Skip to main content

 Profile

-I studied Ancient History, Classical Archaeology and Byzantine Archaeology at Heidelberg University, and completed my PhD at Konstanz University in 2020.
+I have studied Ancient History, Classical Archaeology and Byzantine Archaeology at Heidelberg University, and completed my PhD at Konstanz University in 2020.
 Before coming to Durham in September 2021, I held the positions of Visiting Assistant Professor at Heidelberg and was a research fellow at the German Archaeological Institute in Istanbul.

 My first monograph (Herakleios, der schwitzende Kaiser.
-Die oströmische Monarchie in der ausgehenden Spätantike, Berlin/Boston 2020) is a structural analysis of the reign of the emperor Heraclius, focussing on how internal instability and external pressures affected the political hierarchy and led to transformations in the political system of the East Roman monarchy.
+Die oströmische Monarchie in der ausgehenden Spätantike, Berlin/Boston 2020) is a structural analysis of the reign of the emperor Heraclius, focussing on how internal instability and external pressures affected the political hierarchy and led to transformations in the political system of the Eastern Roman monarchy.
+Together with Christian Rollinger, I have co-edited a volume on Empresses-in-waiting.
+Power, Performance, and the ‘Female Court’ of Late Antiquity for Liverpool University Press.

 Research Supervision